caneale320/System-Evaluation/README.md

 Baseball case was focused on regression analysis, with some other ML models (unsuccessfully) attempted

-Birdstrikes case focused on categorical data anlysis centerd around chi^2 tables
+Birdstrikes case focused on categorical data anlysis centerd around chi^2 tables (data can be found from https://wildlife.faa.gov/home and https://www.transtats.bts.gov/TRAFFIC/)